YuvanPrashanthG/smart_retail_erp/README.md

 ---

-## 🧠 Future Enhancements
+## Future Enhancements

-- 🧾 Export printable bills as PDF
+- Generate and export printable bills as PDF
-- 🛂 Role-based access (Admin vs Staff)
+- Role-based access control (Admin and Staff)
-- 📈 Charts with filters (monthly/yearly)
+- Interactive charts with monthly and yearly filters
-- 🔌 Offline cart support
+- Offline cart support for enhanced reliability

----